bloomberg/chef-bcpc/docs/disconnected_build_guide.md

 build_bins source files
 ---
-You will need all the files downloaded by `bootstrap/shared/shared_prereqs.sh`.
+You will also need all of the files downloaded by `bootstrap/shared/shared_prereqs.sh` in your local cache.
 By default, these files are downloaded to `$HOME/.bcpc-cache` on your system, which can be overridden by setting the `BOOTSTRAP_CACHE_DIR` environment variable.
 These are used by the `bootstrap/shared/shared_build_bins.sh` script, which is invoked inside the bootstrap VM to build various binary packages.
 The source location can be set via the `FILES_ROOT` environment variable, and the destination for the build products can be set with the `BUILD_DEST` environment variable.
-The build products must go into the `cookbooks/bcpc/files/default/bins` directory and be uploaded to the Chef server with `knife`.
+The build products must go into the `cookbooks/bcpc/files/default/bins` directory and be uploaded to the Chef server using the `knife` command and upload workflow.